 Qualification: Certificate of Higher Education (CertHE) Cultural Dance Forms

 In September 2020 we updated the title of this course to reflect debates over the term 'urban'.
 Read more here

 This course is designed to prepare you for further in-depth professional training.
 Develop your creative skills and explore techniques in a diverse range of cultural dance forms.

-Through its broad curriculum, students encounter the history of these dance forms and understand the impact these have had in shaping our global society.
+Through its broad curriculum, students encounter the history of these dance forms and understand their impact in shaping our global society.

-CertHE programmes at NSCD have an excellent track record of helping students access Conservatoires and Higher Education Institutions.
-98% of students who completed this level of programme in 2018 progressed to further dance training, at NSCD, another conservatoire, or university.
+CertHE programmes at NSCD have an excellent track record of helping students to progress to Conservatoires and Higher Education Institutions.
+98% of students who completed this level of programme in 2018 accessed to further dance training, at NSCD, another conservatoire, or university.

 Apply by: Sunday 21 March 2021

 Students on this course engage with a range of technical, creative and performance experiences.
 In a practical way, students examine the role of a number of cultural dance forms in telling the stories of individuals, communities and regions.
-Students study a variety of different styles such as Hip Hop (including popping, locking, breaking/BBoy, krumping), African and Caribbean Carnival dance, House and Vogue.
-Contemporary and Ballet enrich the urban focus, so that students can develop their own unique movement language and so tell their own stories in both theatre and other social contexts.
+Students study a variety of different styles such as Hip Hop (including popping, locking, breaking/BBoy, krumping), African and Caribbean Carnival dance and Vogue.
+Contemporary and Ballet enrich the curriculum, so that students can develop their own unique movement language to communicate their own stories in both theatre and other social contexts.